DIDONEproject/musif/docs/source/Acknowledgments.md

 **Paula Muñoz-Lago**, computer scientist, contributed to the initial code and first stages of the tool.

-**Carlos Vaquero Patricio**, Joined the project as a Data Scientist postdoc researcher in 2023 and has contributed to debugging musif, developing its final stages as well as making it accessible to the MIR community.
+**Carlos Vaquero Patricio**, received a PhD from the Institute for Logic, Language and Computation (Music Cognition Group) at the University of Amsterdam.
+Joined Didone as a postdoc researcher (Data Scientist) in 2023.
+Contributed to the final stages of musif, debugging, developing and making it accessible to the MIR community.

 ### Acknowledgments